 The monks left them be and now, you can wander into the temple and be faced with snakes snoozing while wrapped around the incense burners that hang from the ceiling or that line the altar.

-To find out more about how to get to here (including how to do the journey by bus), visit my longer piece on The Snake Temple here.
+To find out more about how to get to here (including how to do the journey by bus), visit my longer piece on the Penang Snake Temple here.

 You knew it was coming didn’t you – as well as being known for its street food, Penang is known for its street art – most notably, the work of Ernest Zacharevic, which allows you to interact with the art.